The Otto Show: Plot

 Bart and Milhouse attend a Spın̈al Tap concert, which is a complete disaster - puddles of water cover the stage (the venue is an ice hockey arena), the drummer is nearly crushed by a giant half-inflated balloon of Satan, and Nigel Tufnel (Christopher Guest) is temporarily blinded by lasers.
-The band walks off the set 20 minutes into the concert out of frustration, and a riot breaks out, with it being violent enough that S.W.A.T. is called in to quell it.
+The band walks off the set 20 minutes into the concert out of frustration, and a riot breaks out, with it being violent enough that SWAT is called in to quell it.
 Bart is unharmed, but Homer forgets Milhouse at the venue, where he is partially buried under a pile of folding chairs.

 Following the concert, Bart decides he wants to become a rock guitarist.
 Homer and Marge buy him an electric guitar, but he becomes discouraged when he is not good at playing it right away.
 Bart bemoans his lack of progress on the morning school bus to Otto, who wows the children by playing the guitar expertly.
 Otto plays several songs on the guitar, which causes the children to be late for school.
 Otto attempts to make up for the lost time by speeding along the route; his reckless driving runs Spın̈al Tap's tour bus off the road, making it fall off a cliff and explode, and he subsequently crashes the school bus.

 In the aftermath, Otto reveals he has no driver's license and is suspended without pay.
 In his absence, Principal Skinner drives the school bus, but finds himself easily succumbing to road rage and unable to get to school at all.
 Otto subsequently attempts to obtain his license but fails the test, overseen by Patty, and is evicted from his apartment because he cannot pay his rent.
-When Bart discovers Otto living in a dumpster, he pleads with Homer and Marge to let Otto stay in their garage (even going as far as tape recording a "conversation" with Marge in which he imitates her voice), but Otto soon makes a nuisance of himself and Homer demands that he leave.
-Otto becomes despondent until he learns Homer called him a "sponge", which makes him determined to get his license.
-When he expresses his dislike of Homer to Patty while retaking his driving test, she lets him pass, despite again doing poorly.
-Otto regains his job and Skinner watches on in admiration.
+When Bart discovers Otto living in a dumpster, he pleads with Homer and Marge to let Otto stay in their garage, but Otto soon makes a nuisance of himself and Homer demands that he leave.

+Marge and Bart encourage Otto to give the driving test one last try.
+A despondent Otto is reluctant until Bart reveals that Homer called him a "sponge".
+Enraged at Homer, Otto marches up to Patty at the DMV and tells her he is determined to retake his driving test and prove Homer wrong.
+The two bond over their shared dislike of Homer while Otto retakes his test, which she lets him pass, despite again doing poorly.
+With his new probationary driver's license, Otto regains his job and Skinner watches on in admiration.